-“Have you heard the good news about masculinity?” the well-coiffed lumbersexual asked with a broad, inviting smile as he extended his hand.
+“Have you heard the good news about masculinity?” the well-coiffed lumbersexual asked with a broad, inviting smile.

-I was on the job peddling a patented process for dipping and chemically wrapping pictures of nude women onto guns because you don’t think you want a Playmate of the Month Glock until you actually see and hold one.
+I was on the job promoting our process for dipping and chemically wrapping photos of nude women onto guns because you don’t think you want a Playmate of the Month Glock or AR-15 until you actually see and hold one.

-Early research had revealed that traditional, conservative men’s traditional, conservative wives would be more understanding of traditional, conservative guns emblazoned with women in micro-bikinis than with any showing tits or ass, bush or pink, so we had our team work up the bikini designs specifically for TradConCon where I now stood behind three tables arranged in a U-shape displaying our brand new line of R-rated firearms.
+Early research revealed that traditional, conservative men’s traditional, conservative wives would be more understanding of traditional, conservative guns emblazoned with women in micro-bikinis as opposed to tits, or ass.
+Our marketing team worked up the bikini designs targeting TradConCon attendees where I now stood behind three tables arranged in a U-shape displaying our brand new line of R-rated firearms.

-Anyways, this guy sidled up to our booth oozing unfettered, sincere bonhomie and confidence, like that swaggering but young and inexperienced gunfighter in old westerns.
+Anyways, this guy sidled up to our booth wielding total confidence like that swaggering but young and inexperienced gunfighter in old westerns.
 You know the one.
 He gets shot early.

-“I’m Trent!” he exclaimed as our hands clasped across my table for a few pumps over a Remington 870 covered with that famous old poster of Farrah Fawcett-Majors from the late 70s.
+“I’m Trent!” he said, “and I’m spreading the good news about masculinity.”
+We clasped hands across my table for a few pumps over a Remington 870 covered with that famous old poster of Farrah Fawcett-Majors from the late 70s.
 Market research showed that 43% of our target demographic was over forty-four and would respond to her.

 “I’m one of the veteran speakers here,” he said.
 “And helped plan and organize the event.”